15 Important High Emotional Intelligence Benefits

 EQ v IQ

-For a number of years, people got so excited about emotional intelligence that they were making sweeping assertions that it is more important than intellectual intelligence.
+For a number of years, people got so excited about emotional intelligence that they were making sweeping claims that it is more important than intellectual intelligence.

-While the absolute assertion that EQ outweighs IQ is problematic since their relative importance can depend on the context and the specific skills required for a given situation, there is no doubt that high emotional intelligence provides many advantages in many aspects of life.
+While the absolute statement that EQ outweighs IQ is questionable since their relative importance can depend on the situation and the specific skills required for a given job, there is no doubt that high emotional intelligence provides many advantages in many aspects of life.
 (I'll get into those research-backed advantages in a minute.)

 What's the difference between IQ and EQ?